 While ELCR assessments are not new to PMTA submissions, the recent guidance underscores the importance of using them to evaluate genotoxic risks more holistically.
 Traditionally, ELCR evaluations were part of ingredient and harmful and potentially harmful constituent (HPHC) assessments, extractables and leachable studies, and stability evaluations.
 However, many submissions may have overlooked cumulative assessments for the entire product, leading to gaps in fully understanding a product’s potential risk profile.

-A cumulative ELCR assessment is essential because it enables manufacturers to compare the genotoxic liability of their products against Modified Risk Tobacco Products (MGO ENDS devices) and reference cigarettes.
+A cumulative ELCR assessment is essential because it enables manufacturers to compare the genotoxic liability of their products against ENDS that have received marketing granted orders (MGO) and reference cigarettes.
 By doing so, manufacturers can develop a clearer picture of the relative risk their products pose, allowing for a more informed risk evaluation in the context of public health.

 Moving Forward with PMTA Submissions